camille-vanhoffelen/modern-ML-engineer/assignments/README.md

 #### Difficulty

 Assignments 1-4 test variations of what was already covered in class, and are not intended to be extremely difficult.
 If you are stuck, please consider revisiting one of the previous lecture notebooks!

+#### Time management

+This is a _hands on_ course, meaning tests and theoretical exams are replaced with coding homework and projects.
+Completeling these assignments requires practical skills as well as knowledge, and as such, it is a pretty bad idea to start them at the last minute.
+The best way to distribute the workload more evenly is to keep up to date with the lectures.
+It is important to watch/read the content to understand the concepts, but also to play with the notebooks to feel comfortable with the python libraries and their apis.
+This will ensure that you already have all the necessary competences before starting the homework.

 #### Jupyter Notebook Tutorial